magarena/magarena/release/README.txt

-  PalladiaMors, PhazedOut, Aunukia, nado18, Erkcan Özcan, kdesmond, a. benedict balbuena, spartan vi, Braullynn, mecheng, pcastellazzi, rasdel, Tyrael, hong yie, ember hauler, Hector Marin, drooone, jericho.pumpkin, Mike, Guest for implementing new cards
-  ShawnieBoy for implementing new cards, the M logo & general image enhancements PalladiaMors for the Portuguese UI translation kannikkiy for the Russian UI translation
+  PalladiaMors, PhazedOut, Aunukia, nado18, Erkcan Özcan, kdesmond, a. benedict balbuena, spartan vi, Braullynn, mecheng, pcastellazzi, rasdel, Tyrael, hong yie, ember hauler, Hector Marin, drooone, jericho.pumpkin, Mike, and Guest for implementing new cards ShawnieBoy for implementing new cards, the M logo, and general image enhancements PalladiaMors for the Portuguese UI translation kannikkiy for the Russian UI translation
   Pichoro, Acorntail and all at http://magicseteditor.sourceforge.net for CardBuilder components.